skylerahuman/shumanbeans/README.md

 - **Minimal JavaScript**: Only essential interactivity
 - **CSS Purging**: Unused Tailwind classes removed in production

-## 🌟 Biblical Foundation
+## 💕 Love & Gratitude

-> *"Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil."*
+> *"Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up."*
-> — Ephesians 5:15-16 ESV
+> — Ecclesiastes 4:9-10 ESV

-KairOS is built on the principle of redeeming time and using technology wisely to honor our focus and attention.
+Our wedding website celebrates the beautiful journey of love and the joy of two hearts becoming one.

 ## 📄 License

-© 2025 Kairōs Inc. All rights reserved.
+© 2025 The Shumanbeans.
+All rights reserved.

 ---

-**Pronounced**: /kī-ROHS/ (Greek: καιρός - "the right time" or "opportune moment")
+**Made with ❤️ for our special day**